Oxygen Therapy: What Does It Help With?

 • migraines.

-Oxygen accelerates wound healing, even in difficult-to-heal conditions such as diabetic foot ulcers.
-It aids in the treatment of burns and helps in managing psoriasis.
+Oxygen accelerates wound healing, including difficult-to-heal wounds like diabetic foot ulcers.
+It aids in the treatment of burns and helps fight psoriasis.

-Oxygen therapy is also used in many other conditions, including:
+Oxygen therapy is also used in many other conditions, such as:

 • Lyme disease,